 The third character indicates the status of the site ":" means known and exists. "?" means questionable and "x" means probably destroyed or not in existence.
 Examples of these suffixes are:

-As of July 2022 the third character has been chanegd to also indicate whether the site is recorded in the database with a photo and presumed accurate grid reference.
-Thi sis to help of filed visits to know when sites are already recorded with details.
+As of July 2022 the third character has been changed to also indicate whether the site is recorded in the database with a photo and presumed accurate grid reference.
+This is to help with field visits to know when sites are already recorded with details and how accurate they might be.

 Last updated in May 2019